-The Lecture of Rev. THOS.
-K. BEECHER. on Monday evening last, was well attended, and gave encouragement that our citizens are disposed to sustain this landable enterprise.-The lecturer chose for his theme the subject of PLAY," which he treated in an original and very interesting manner, commanding the undivided attention of the audience for nearly two hours.
+on Monday evening last, was well attended, and gave encouragement that our citizens are disposed to sustain this laudable enterprise .-The lecturer chose for his theme the subject of "PLAY," which he treated in an original and at present known.
+The Railroads come in for very interesting manner, commanding the un- a full share of the damage, the N. Y. & Erie divided attention of the audience for nearly two hours.
 Many of Mr. BEECHER's views are somewhat novel, and not strictly in accordance with generally received opinions, but the earnestness and sincerity with which he advances them, at once disarms invidious criticism .-His style of lecturing, is attractive and pleasant, while his truthful sketches and eloquent language enchain the hearer's attention.

-Foreign News .- The Cunard steamship Arapectation, the news of a Bank suspension in the United States has created no uneasiness on the other side.
-It is felt and understood reached its highest point, all thought of saving there that the course adopted by our Banks, property of any description was out of mind. under pressure of public opinion, was the only one suited to the emergency.
+Foreign News .- The Cunard steamship Arabia, with London and Liverpool advices to the 3 lits ult., one week later, arrived at New-York on Monday morning.
+Contrary to general ex- stock, from the fact that the rise was so sudpectation, the news of a Bank suspension in the United States has created no uneasiness on the other side.
+It is felt and understood there that the course adopted by our Banks, under pressure of public opinion, was the only one suited to the emergency.

 The most important news received from India since the outbreak of the mutiny, is brought by the Arabia.
 Delhi has fallen.
 On the morning of Sept.
 14th the assault was commenced, and an entrance was effected to the north of the City.
 The next day fire was opened on the magazine, and on the 16th that position was stormed.
 Here the official despatches end, but reliable private letters state that, after three days more fighting, the British troops were in full possession of Delhi.
-It is supposed that the King of Delhi and his and has settled away several inches. two sons escaped in the disgusie of women's attire.
-No quarter was shown to the Sepoys but the woman and children were spared .--From Cawnpore we learn that Gen. Havelock having joined by the reinforcements under Gen. Ontrom, left that place Sept.
+It is supposed that the King of Delhi and his two sons escaped in the disgusie of women's attire.
+No quarter was shown to the Sepoys but the woman and children were spared .--From Cawnpore we learn that Gen. Havelock having joined by the reinforcements under Gen. Outrom, left that place Sept.
 19, for the relief of the beleagured garrison of Lucknow.
-It was confident that the latter could hold out. unlil relief reached them.
+It unlil relief reached them

-General Walker on Wednesday took is departure from New Orleans for Nicaran- Gazette. gna, with his military staff, and over three hundred men, besides a considerable unmberbail to appear for examination on the 17th, bile mail boat.
-At 2 o'clock on the morning of Wednesday, stenmer Fashion got off with a body of men, and a large quantity of arms, ammunition and provisions, and intercepted the mail boat, and took on board Walker and his party, and immediately steamed for her destination.
+General Walker on Wednesday took his departure from New Orleans for Nicarau- Gazette, gua, with his military staff, and over three hundred men, besides a considerable unmber who are to join him at some point in the Gulf States District Court in the morning, and gave bail to appear for examination on the 17th, and in the afternoon he embarked in the Mobile mail boat.
+At 2 o'clock on the morning of Wednesday, steamer Fashion got off with a body of men, and a large quantity of arms, ammunition and provisions, and intercepted the mail boat, and took on board Walker and his forks for Oregon and California, and enter the party, and immediately steamed for her desti-

-SENTIMENTS OF THE GEORGIA DEMOCRACY.
-A largely attended Democratic meeting was held at Milledgeville, on the 12th inst., Ex-Governor Johnson presiding.
+SENTIMENTS OF THE GEORGIA DEMOCRACY .-A largely attended Democratic meeting was held at Milledgeville, on the 12th inst., Ex-Governor Johnson presiding.
 Resolutions approving of the administration of Mr. Buchanan, but urging the removal of Gov. Walker were adopted.
 Hon.
 A. H. Stevens, member of Congress elect from the Eighth District, was among the speakers.